How to Write a Leadership Essay: 7 Steps, Examples & Types

 2. Body: Developing the Argument

-The body of the paper develops the thesis, paragraph by paragraph with each paragraph developing a key point that is supported by the use of examples, evidence, or personal insight.
+The body develops the thesis through focused paragraphs, each supported by examples, evidence, or personal insight.

 Paragraph 1: Define & Explain Emotional Intelligence in Leadership